 Well, a world without crime and wars all sounds very nice and the Bible does say that a glorious future is coming on the Earth.
 But, it makes it clear that it is not going to happen until the one and only divine King (Jesus) returns and sets up His kingdom on Earth (Revelation 19–20).

-And the Book of Revelation tells us that this is going to be preceded by a time of “great tribulation” (Matthew 24:21), when God will pour out His judgment on a sinful world (Revelation 6–18).
+And the Book of Revelation tells us that this is going to be preceded by a time of “great tribulation” (Matt.
+24:21), when God will pour out a series of judgments on a sinful world (Rev. 6–18).

 In Matthew 24:21, Jesus said: